catalyst-cloud/catalystcloud-docs/source/kubernetes.rst

 Description
 -----------

-Currently the time taken to deploy a cluster from commandline or dashbard is in the vicinity of 15-25 minutes.
+Currently the time taken to deploy a cluster from commandline or dashboard is

+in the vicinity of 15-25 minutes.

 Status